 Housing is also expensive in Hawaii, yet some residential areas are more affordable than others.
 Many retirees in Hawaii choose to settle in the mountainous city of Hilo.
 Though this is one of the rainier parts of Hawaii, Hilo homes may be more affordable with a median home price of $255,000.
 Similarly priced homes can also be found in Waimalu, which is a small town located less than 10 miles from Honolulu.

-Retirees with larger budgets often find their dream homes in areas like Wahiawa, Waipahu or Kanehoe.
+Retirees with larger budgets often find their dream homes in areas like Wahiawa, Waipahu, or Kanehoe.
 The median home price in both Wahiawa and Waipahu is $350,000.
 Wahaiwa is located near Honolulu and Waipahu lies just outside of Pearl Harbor.
-Both of these towns offer low-crime rates and tropical weather year-round.
 The temperatures are a bit cooler in Kanehoe, which is set on the Kanehoe Bay near a Marine Corps base.
 Homes are more expensive in Kanehoe as well, with a median price of around $475,000.